Landlords - your electrical safety obligations

 - Carrying out regular safety checks on the electrical appliances provided as part of the rental agreement

-- Downloading the ESC's 'Home Electrical Safety Check' smartphone app
+- Downloading the 'Home Electrical Safety Check' smartphone app